Ashish-S-K/CurrencyConverter/README.md

 ### Validations

-Input is out of range.
+Input is out of range, for both dollars and cents.

 Input is not in correct format